AppalAIR is comprised of five faculty members from the College of Arts and Sciences, drawing expertise from every science department on campus.

 Current Members

-Jim Sherman is using remote sensing techniques to measure water vapor and atmospheric aerosols, which are key components to understanding environmental responses to climate change.
+Jim Sherman (Chair) is using remote sensing techniques to measure water vapor and atmospheric aerosols, which are key components to understanding environmental responses to climate change.

 Rahman Tashakkori will manage data acquisition and manipulation, as well as data visualization for the AppalAIR researchers.